 Some organizations decide to develop their own company competencies instead of using an established model.
-Core competencies are those skills and behaviors that relate to the organization’s mission, vision and values.
-These are standard comptencies that are required of all employees regardless of the job function or level.
-Core competencies should align with your business strategy and contribute to the organization’s success.
+Core competencies are those skills and behaviors that relate to the organization’s mission, vision, and values.
+These are standard competencies that are required of all employees regardless of the job function or level.
+Core competencies should align with your business strategy and contribute to the organization’s overall success.
 Any skills that enable the company to achieve its mission and vision should be included as core competencies.

 - Job functions:

 Another way to develop competencies is to base them on the key skills and behaviors particular to job functions, positions, or roles.
 One way to do this is by listing the skills that contribute to success for a particular job, i.e. a middle-manager.
 If your organization has distinct vertical levels, you can develop a competency profile for each level and function.

 - Functional competency profiles focus on skills that are particular to that functional area.
 For example, creativity may be an important competency for the writing department, but not the accounting department.

 - Job specific competencies are particularly important for individual employee development.
 Reviewing an employee based on predetermined competencies allows the organization to focus in on areas for improvement for development and career growth.